Dear Colleagues,

 In response to increasing cybersecurity challenges, ITSO has adopted a comprehensive web application security strategy focusing on proactive vulnerability assessments, stronger authentication protocols, and stricter compliance.
 This approach aims to create safer digital environments for all users engaging with HKUST’s web platforms.

 We're committed to providing you with a seamless and reliable Wi-Fi experience across campus.
 A comprehensive Wi-Fi site survey is being conducted to improve connectivity, address speed issues in high-traffic areas, and enhance coverage in specific campus locations.
 The campus-wide deployment of Wi-Fi 7, the next generation of wireless technology, is ongoing.
-The first phases of 600 Wi-Fi 7 installation in core teaching venues, the library, and selected hall areas will be proceeded on September 2025 and is targeted to complete on end of 2025.
+The first phases of 600 Wi-Fi 7 installation in core teaching venues, the library, and selected hall areas will be proceeded in Q1.

 ITSO offers IT training sessions and workshops throughout the year to help you leverage the latest IT technologies effectively.
 You may review Effective Storage Management, Introduction to Foxit PDF Editor, or Open WebUI, as well as participate in our upcoming workshops.